OBJECTSEMANTICS/SmallSuiteGenerator/README.md

 ```Smalltalk
 smallSuiteGenerator generateInvariants: {}
 ```
 If you execute the code with an empty list, by default all the invariants of the project will be considered to generate the assertions.
-You can configure this list.
+You can modify this list.

 The class which contains the generated assertions is `SSAssertionGeneratorTest`